Can Fulham buck trend to stay in Premier League?

 Parker believes Silva will need to add genuine quality to the side to get the best out of his star striker, with forward Fabio Carvalho looking destined to leave the club in the summer and impressive right-back Neco Williams' loan from Liverpool set to end.

-"They need players who have played at a high level of football, in the Premier League or a top league abroad," the former Manchester United right-back said.
+"They need players who have played at a high level of football, in the Premier League or a top league abroad," said the former Manchester United right-back.

-"Mitrovic needs a better calibre of player around him, when he's played in the Premier League [for Fulham] he's been in poor teams."
+"Mitrovic needs a better calibre of player around him.
+When he's played in the Premier League [for Fulham] he's been in poor teams."

 Parker believes Silva could take inspiration from Bruno Lage and Nuno Espirito Santo before him at Wolves, who have recruited players such as Ruben Neves, Raul Jimenez, Rui Patricio and Pedro Neto from clubs in Portugal.